NFTT-studio/NFTMart-Node/README.md

 ## Architecture overview
 ![architecture overview](docs/nftmart-architecture-overview.jpeg)

-# Networks
+## Networks

 This repository contains code for NFTMart Mainnet, Staging and Dev network.

-Those networks share the same nftmart-node binary, you can switch between different networks by specifying the correct chain spec when starting your node:
+These networks share the same nftmart-node binary.
+You can switch between different networks by specifying the correct chain spec when starting your node.

-- Mainnet: `--chain=./specs/mainnetRaw.json`
-- Staging Network: `--chain=./specs/stagingRaw.json`
-- Dev Network: `--dev`

-## NFTMart Mainnet
+### Mainnet

 You can connect to NFTMart Mainnet using the following public addresses